EddylianOrigin/shopping_list/README.md

 ## Learn more

-To learn Django, check out the https://docs.djangoproject.com/en/5.2/
+To learn Django, check out the Documentation::> https://docs.djangoproject.com/en/5.2/

 Feel free to extend the project and let me know about any changes or progress you've made by offering me some fruit juice just for fun. :)